ayush1612/codeFury/README.md

 # Welcome to Hacktoberfest
-This repo dals with the data related to courses on which sentiment analysis is performed.
+This repo deals with the data related to courses on which sentiment analysis is performed.
 To contribute edit the following files and send a pr.